nielspeter/aish/README.md

 ## Choice of Model
 AIsh primarily uses the [Qwen2.5-Coder-32B-Instruct](https://qwenlm.github.io/blog/qwen2.5-coder-family/) model for its operations.
 This model excels at returning structured data and is exceptionally well-suited for the interactive shell environment that AIsh provides.
 Its ability to generate clear, organized responses ensures reliable and accurate command execution, making it the ideal choice for this application.
 Extensive testing and development of AIsh have been conducted using `Qwen2.5-Coder-32B-Instruct`, underscoring its effectiveness and compatibility with the project's objectives.

-### History
-The LLM remembers the history of commands and interactions.
-This history is stored in a hidden file in the user's home directory called `.aish_messages.json`.
-This allows the LLM to maintain context and provide more accurate responses based on past interactions.

 ## Getting Started
 To try AIsh, you’ll need a machine with Docker and Ollama installed.
 If your machine isn’t powerful enough to run the model locally, you can opt to use the Lambda Lab API instead.
 The project is built with Node.js and TypeScript, making it easy to extend and modify.